 The coastal scenes are the only ones shot in the UK.
-In series one, they were filmed in North Wales but the show decamped to County Durham this time round.
+In series one, they were filmed in North Wales but the show decamped to County Durham.

-“When Uhtred is sold into slavery, we built a traders camp at Nose’s Point, near Seaham.
+John added: “When Uhtred is sold into slavery, we built a traders camp at Nose’s Point, near Seaham.
 They get a lot of film crews up there.
-They shot one of the Alien movies there because it’s got the most amazing cliff and the iron extract in the water makes it look orange. “
+They shot one of the Alien movies there because it’s got the most amazing cliff and the iron extract in the water makes it look orange.”